pratikshaphadtare/multiple-links-scraping/README.md

-# multiple-links-scraping
+# multiple-links-scraping-using-bs4
-Scraping multiple links and saving it in .txt file.
+Scraping multiple links using BeautifulSoup from an excel sheet and saving the scraped content in a .txt file.

+Requirements:-
+1. python
+2. Beautifulsouo
+3. pandas

+(scraping 171 links)